-BBG 208: Business and Strategic Planning
+BBG 208: Business and Strategic Planning (formerly BUS 220)

 This course will provide students with a detailed level of understanding of both Business and Strategic Plans.
 Upon researching and evaluating plans for small businesses, students will prepare a Business Plan, which would be used, for exploring a business opportunity or soliciting funds and a Strategic Plan to ensure the health and direction of a business.
-Prerequisite: BES 118 or permission of the instructor.
+Prerequisite: BES 218 or permission of the instructor.
 (O) 3 credits